BrillianceOsprey/BrillianceOsprey/README.md

 - 🎓 B.C.Sc (University of Computer Studies Yangon)
 - 🎓 Bsc.IT (European International University,Paris (EIU))
 - 🏢 I’m currently working as mobile developer at `Yangon Promes Myanmar`
-- 🏢 Former Mobile Developerr at `Yangon Yinxiang Yule`
-- 🏢 Former Mobile Developer at `SYSTEMATIC Business Solution, Myanmar`
+- 🏢 Former Mobile Developer at `SYSTEMATIC Business Solution, Myanmar & Yangon Yinxiang Yule`
 - 👨‍💻 I am presently engaged in the study of `software development and software engineering`.
 - 😎 I have a strong desire to expand my knowledge and embrace new `technologies`.
 - 📫 You can contact me via Email at: [BrillianceOsprey](mailto:brillianceosprey@gmail.com)